airfranceklm/masherylocal-adapters/src/main/doc/sidecar_output.md

    The motivation to have this supported is to alleviate the sidecar developers from performing a boilerplate operations of encoding JSON objects into correct payload.
-- `completed` indicates that the payload specified by the response has to be sent to the API client, rather than to the API origin.
+- `completeWithCode` indicates that the payload specified by the response has to be sent to the API client, rather than to the API origin, and the HTTP response code is indicated.

 ## The `changeRoute` element